-Chapter 5 performs a sensitivity analysis in а way agriculture.
-6 new to Chapter describes the 'telegrapher's' theory as a possible extension of the 'diffusion' theory.
+Chapter 5 performs a sensitivity analysis in а way new to agriculture.
+Chapter 6 describes the 'telegrapher's' theory as a possible extension of the 'diffusion' theory.
 Comparison of the two theories indicates if it is worthwhile to use this extension.
 Another extension, incorporation of a wind effect on focus development, is described in Chapter 7.

 The vertical distribution of spores and lesions, and the dependence of the distribution parameter values on height cannot be neglected.
-The models use parameters, which in reality are quite complex, so that they must be treated as empirical functions time of and environmental conditions.
-Stochasticity of some be taken into consideration. processes must Many diseases are spread by multiple mechanisms.
+The models use parameters, which in reality are quite complex, so that they must be treated as empirical functions of time and environmental conditions.
+Stochasticity of some processes must be taken into consideration.
+Many diseases are spread by multiple mechanisms.
 Models, simulating these phenomena, are introduced in Chapter 8.
 Their realization using the principles of dynamic computer simulation is described in Chapter 9.
-Examples of the simulation models which show some of possible applications simulate inhomogeneity in crop multiple mechanisms, distribution, dispersal and three-dimensional crop distribution with developing leaf layers and variable wind.
+Examples of the simulation models which show some of possible applications simulate inhomogeneity in crop distribution, multiple dispersal mechanisms, and three-dimensional crop distribution with developing leaf layers and variable wind.